 If you present signs of pregnancy such as missed periods, nausea, weakness, etc. your doctor may suggest you take an hCG test (human chorionic gonadotropin test).
 Human Chorionic Gonadotropin is a hormone that is present in the blood, usually when you’re pregnant.
 Its presence can, therefore, help your doctor confirm your condition.

-Getting a blood test in a timely manner—as per your doctor’s advice—is a prudent way to maximise good health and happiness.
+Getting a blood test in a timely manner—as per your doctor’s advice on MediBuddy—is a prudent way to maximise good health and happiness.
 After all, it helps you to take of your health as comprehensively as possible, as you’re better equipped to:

 - Undertake preventive treatment for a disease – For instance, prediabetes can be managed effectively so as to prevent its escalation into full-blown diabetes.